What is Ekadashi? – 24 Different types of Ekadashi names list

 21. Vijaya Ekadashi

 Vijaya Ekadashi falls on the 11th tithi of Krishna Paksha of Falgun (February and March).
-Lord Krishna, the eighth avatar of Lord Vishnu, is worshiped on this day.
+Lord Krishna, the eighth avatar of Lord Vishnu, is worshipped on this day.
 It is said that Lord Rama fasted for the first time on this Ekadashi.
 Fasting helps the person to accumulate good deeds and achieve Moksha.

 22. Amalaki Ekadashi